Skip to content

 text

-Read skills/await-widget/SKILL.md, skills/docs/README.md, and the relevant files under skills/docs/reference before writing code.
+Read the await-widget skill, this docs README, and the relevant runtime type declarations before writing code.

 Use runtime/types/*.d.ts as the source of truth.